viengg/tp-algebra/README.md

   (returns 1 if the modular inverse exists and sets it to r, or 0 if it doesn't.)

 exp_binaria = binary_exp
-  (uses binary exponentiation to calculate b^e mod(n).)
+  (uses binary exponentiation to calculate b^e % n.)

 talvez_primo = maybe_prime
-  (uses the miller primality test to return 1 if n is probably prime, or 0 if it's composite.)
+  (uses the miller primality test to return 1 if the test is inconclusive, or 0 if n is composite.)

 numero_aleatorio = random_number
   (generates a random number r, such that 2 <= r < n)